Guest Visitor Guide

 Where to Stay in Perugia

 When guests come to visit students in Perugia, we suggest they stay in a hotel or B&B located in the center of the city.
 Listed below are a few recommendations.
-Make sure you mention the Umbra Institute to get a discounted price when you book.
+In order to get a discounted price when you book, mention the Umbra Institute.
 If you choose a hotel that is not on the list below, check the location carefully before you book because some hotels claim to be in the historic center when actually, they are not.

 |*****||Hotel Brufani – Ultimate Luxury|